benhalverson/todo-list-calendar/README.md

 ## Known issues

-- styling is incomplete
+- Styling is incomplete
-- when editing a date it updates both fields
+- When editing a date it updates both fields
-- you need to manually reload the page to see the updates on the calendar
+- You need to manually reload the page to see the updates on the calendar

+## TODO's / Enhancements
+- Use an actual backend like Graphql or a Restful service
+- Alternative to a custom backend add an intregration to gCal with auth
+- Add search and filtering like I did [here](https://react-budget-app.netlify.app) [repo](https://github.com/benhalverson/react-budget-app)
+- Add more tests
+- Automate CI/CD process
+- Use Docker